Vi (League of Legends): Arcane

 Upon awakening, Vi discovers Jinx has been arrested and lashes out at Caitlyn for both imprisoning her and for being manipulated by Ambessa.
-Vi then attempts to free Jinx, only for the latter to lock Vi up in her own prison cell, having grown suicidal in the wake of Isha's death and wanting Vi to be free of her guilt for failing to save her sister.
-Caitlyn frees Vi, reveals she orchestrated the escape, and the two have sex in the cell.
-Later, Vi chooses to fight in a grand battle between Piltover and Ambessa's army.
-Vi manages to defeat numerous Noxian soldiers, and even reunites with Jinx, who is talked out of suicide by Ekko and leads the Undercity to aid Piltover in battle.
-However, the tide of battle turns when Viktor, who has allied with Ambessa in an effort to transform the whole of humanity into mindless drones as what he sees as an "end to cruelty and injustice" sends his transformed followers, including a now obedient Vander, and captures everybody who isn't Noxian.
-Vi and Jinx battle Vander atop the Hexgates, but are ultimately captured by Viktor as he begins the "glorious evolution".
+Vi then frees Jinx, only for the latter to lock Vi into her own prison cell, having grown suicidal in the wake of Isha's death and wanting Vi to be free of guilt for failing to save her sister.
+Soon, Caitlyn frees Vi, and they have sex in the cell.
+Later, Vi and Jinx fight alongside Piltover and Zaun in a final battle against Ambessa's army and Viktor.
+Vander attempts to kill Vi in another feral rampage, causing Jinx to seemingly sacrifice herself to save her sister.
+In the aftermath of the battle, Vi and Caitlyn live together.